Finding a California Child Sex Abuse Lawyer

 Finally, California AB 218, the legal name of the California Child Victims Act, also provides a three-year “look back” window.

-During this window, which started in January 2020 and ends in December 2022, all childhood sexual abuse victims in California may file a civil action for damages against their abuser, no matter how long ago the abuse happened.
+During the window, which started in January 2020 and ended December 2022, all childhood sexual abuse victims in California were able to file a civil action for damages against their abuser, no matter how long ago the abuse happened.